haynakoban/meal-planning-app/README.md

   npm run dev
   ```

+The application will be available at **http://localhost:5000**.

+Make sure to update the .env file with your desired configurations, such as the database connection details, mail settings, and any other required variables.

 While having both the admin panel and server applications running, you can open a new terminal and navigate to the 'client' directory.
 This directory hosts the user application, which is developed using React Native Expo.

 ### Step 4: Install Dependencies for **Client**